 GeneCards Summary for SP3 Gene

 SP3 (Sp3 Transcription Factor) is a Protein Coding gene.
 Diseases associated with SP3 include Gastroesophageal Junction Adenocarcinoma.
-Among its related pathways are Signaling in Gap Junctions and Development VEGF signaling via VEGFR2 - generic cascades and Regulation of Telomerase.
+Among its related pathways are Signaling in Gap Junctions and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include chromatin binding and double-stranded DNA binding.
 An important paralog of this gene is SP4.